Biotic Regions (or) Biomes of the World

 Marine Ecosystem

-Oceans cover 70 percent of the surface area of the world, they are habitable throughout and support total biomass probably as much as ten times that on land.
-In many ways, the marine environment is much more favorable to life than land areas; it is more equable, and the two most essential gases for life, oxygen and carbon dioxide, are readily available in water, provided it is not polluted.
+• Oceans cover 70 per cent of the surface area of the world; they are habitable throughout and support total biomass probably as much as ten times that on land.
+In many ways, the marine environment is much more favourable to life than land areas; it is more equable, and the two most essential gases for life, oxygen and carbon dioxide, are readily available in water, provided it is not polluted.
 In addition, many of the nutrient minerals found in the Earth’s crust are dissolved in the sea in varying amounts.
 The main environmental gradients in the sea are related to temperature, salinity, and light intensity.

 Adaptations: